What-you-ever/PCLKN/README.md

 # PCLKN
-This repository is an official implementation of the paper "Adaptive Pixel Classification and Equivalent Large Kernels for Lightweight Image Super-Resolution"
+This repository is an official implementation of the paper "Adaptive Pixel Classification and Equivalent Large Kernels for Lightweight Image Super-Resolution".

+**This GitHub account is anonymous, with no personal information disclosed, and adheres to the double-blind principle.**

 ## 📊 Results
 ### Quantitative Comparison